tensorchord/envd-docs/docs/blog/hacktoberfest.md

 [Hacktoberfest](https://hacktoberfest.com/) is an open source festival celebrated during October every year, encouraging people worldwide to actively participate and contribute to participating open source projects hosted across GitHub and GitLab.

+This year's hacktoberfest is not *ALL* about code.
+We also need your help with writing, designing, and testing.
+For the details about non-code contributions, check the doc [here](https://hacktoberfest.com/about/#low-or-non-code).

 [envd](https://github.com/tensorchord/envd) is participating Hacktoberfest this year!
 There are some [first contributor friendly issues](https://github.com/tensorchord/envd/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%E2%9D%A4%EF%B8%8F%22).

 What are you waiting for?
 Come, join us and celebrate!